t-p/fetch-flickr/Readme.markdown

 Checkout the running application at heroku
 [fetch-flickr.heroku.com](https://fetch-flickr.heroku.com/)

+Getting photos from flicker takes time so be paitient...
 * * *
 If you want to install the app by yourself you have to get our own API key